Skip to main content

 5. After enough samples (see requiredSampleSize in the results response), check /experiments/{id}/results for statistical significance.

-6. Decide the winner: manually update the experiment via PUT /api/v1/experiments/{id} setting status: "completed" and (optionally) swap the championModelId.
+6. Decide the winner: manually update the experiment via PUT /api/v1/experiments/{id} setting status: "archived" and (optionally) swap the championModelId.
 Or let autoPromote: true handle it after promoteAfterDays if the challenger crosses promoteThreshold.

 Shadow mode